A mathematical model for measurement: Measurement apparatus

 where $\M\cap \M'$ on the left could be identified with $L^\infty(\F,\nu)$ on the right behind this equality (see 3.1.8 and 3.4.5 of \cite{Sak}).
-A factorial state is supposed to correspond to a {\em phase} in statistical mechanics and if $\phi$ transforms to $\phi\gamma$ causally but in a irreversible way then it would immediately jump to $\psi\in\F$ acausally according to the probability $\nu$ on $\F$.\footnote{Phases or sectors are also discussed in \cite{Oj09}.
+If $\phi\in FS(A)$ transforms to $\phi\gamma$ causally but in a irreversible way then it would immediately jump to $\psi\in FS(A)$ acausally according to the probability $\nu$ on $FS(A)$.\footnote{Phases or sectors are also discussed in \cite{Oj09}.
 See \cite{BR} for backgrounds.}

 We also assume that $\gamma$ is asymptotically inner.\footnote{This is a misnomer but is widely used among operator algebraists.
 It is more like being asymptotically NOT inner and means that $\gamma$ is asymptotically approximated by inner automorphisms.} Namely we assume that there is a continuous unitary path $u_t,\,t\in [0,1)$ in $A$ such that $\gamma(x)=\lim_{t\rightarrow1}u_txu_t^*,\ x\in A$ and $u_0=1$.
 Then it follows that there is a bounded sequence $(h_n)$ of self-adjoint elements of $A$ such that $\lim_n[h_n,x]=0$ and $\gamma(x)=\lim_n \Ad(e^{ih_1}e^{ih_2}\cdots e^{ih_n})(x)$ for $x\in A$.
 We regard $\gamma$ as a time development as being a limit of Hamiltonean induced time developments which are cascading quantum effects to the visible classical level within a small time interval.
 Thus $\gamma$ describes an irreversible process.\footnote{An ideal measuring apparatus, interacting with the quantum system, should never be interfered by external forces but has to yield classical information to the outside.
-This is different from a closed system whose time evolution is described by a group of automorphisms and may be called a decaying closed system (not sustainable indefinitely).
+This is different from a closed system whose time evolution is described by a group of automorphisms and may be called a decaying closed system (presumably not sustainable indefinitely).
 It is not an open system either, which is ideally described by a semigroup of CP contractions incorporating external forces.}